 With luxury homes, residential towers, retail and commercial properties being in the millions, tens or even hundreds of millions of dollars, there is expectations from owners that properties be defect free.
 If a case proceeds court, the decision is out of your hands, and in the hands of the judge.

-In a recent court case, the judge handed down a judgement whereby the Architect was deemed to be 25% responsible for the total damages arising from their architectural services .
-The unfortunate reality was that the dollar value of the judgement awarded was $5.7M to be paid immediately, with another additional 6.8M estimated as a potential further payment subject to further submissions and discussion.
+For example, in a recent court case, the judge handed down a judgement whereby the Architect was deemed to be 25% responsible for the total damages.
+The damages awarded were $5.7M with another $6.8M as payment subject to further submissions.

 For a no-obligation discussion on your coverage, please contact Business Insurance Specialists.